madprops/blog/docs/symview.md

 I found its search to be unreliable sometimes.

 Especially since I don't use KDE with baloo.

-Also dedicating Konqueror for this use-case is nice.

 Symview is fast, and works fine for me.